Pablo Maffeo

-Pablo Carmine Maffeo Becerra ([ˈpaβlo maˈfeo]; born 12 July 1997) is a Spanish professional footballer who plays as a right-back for RCD Mallorca.
+Pablo Carmine Maffeo Becerra ([ˈpaβlo maˈfeo]; born 12 July 1997) is a professional footballer who plays as a right-back for La Liga club Mallorca.
+Born in Spain, he represented the country at youth level before switching to Argentina.

 Club career

 Early career

-Born in Sant Joan Despí, Barcelona, Catalonia, of Italian descent, Maffeo joined RCD Espanyol's youth setup in 2003, from FC Levante Las Planas.
+Born in Sant Joan Despí, Barcelona, Catalonia, Maffeo joined RCD Espanyol's youth setup in 2003, from FC Levante Las Planas.
 On 7 April 2013, he made his senior debut for the reserves at the age of only 15, coming on as a late substitute in a 1–0 home win against CE Constància in the Segunda División B.

 Manchester City

 On 3 July 2013, Maffeo and compatriot Manu García moved abroad, agreeing to a contract with Manchester City.
 He was initially assigned to the under-18 team, progressing through the club's Elite Development squad.

 Maffeo was called up by first-team manager Manuel Pellegrini for a match against Watford on 29 August 2015, but remained unused in the 2–0 home win.
 He would subsequently make the bench on a few more occasions, aside from appearing with the under-19s in UEFA Youth League.

 Maffeo made his competitive debut for City 24 August 2016, starting in a 1–0 victory over FC Steaua București in the play-off round of the UEFA Champions League.
 His second start came two months later, in a 1–0 loss at Manchester United in the EFL Cup.